 JetS3t Cockpit

-Cockpit is a graphical Java application for viewing and managing the contents of an Amazon S3 account.
-It is freely available as part of the JetS3t project, which provides applications and a Java toolkit for Amazon's S3.
+Cockpit is a graphical Java application for viewing and managing the contents of an Amazon S3 or Google Storage* account, and for managing Amazon CloudFront distributions.

 Cockpit Online